 External Investors or ‘Angel Investors’ are people who do not live in the Eco-village, although they might visit or stay for holidays as arranged with the residents.

 We welcome external investors, in which case you simply “keep your money in the project” as you would keep money in a bank, but knowing that ‘the bank’ in this case is the earth, quite directly.
-Here we are only putting the ‘shares money’ to work on improving the fertility and economic viability of a specific piece of land and project, as described in this website and in strict accordance with permaculture design principles, ethics, directives and techniques.
+Here we are putting your investment to work on improving the fertility and economic viability of a specific piece of land and project, as described in this website and in strict accordance with permaculture design principles, ethics, directives and techniques.

 Share money goes mainly to infrastructure costs & can be recuperated on exit from the project (if there are new share-holders wanting to buy your share).

-In addition there are monthly living costs which are shared among all residents, as in any household, and ‘rent’.
-Rent applies to everyone during the early stages before members build their houses on the property, to mini-share holders, renters, and at any point in time to people staying at the Guest House (unless otherwise negotiated).
-70% of rent paid during the trial period is applied to your initial share.
-Rent is based upon the long-term rates at Villa Astoria during this early phase, but is likely to decrease once the core group forms.
+In addition to your share, there are monthly living costs which are shared among all residents, as in any household, and ‘rent’.
+Rent applies to everyone during the early stages before members build their houses on the property, to mini-share holders, and at any point in time to people staying at Casa Ubuntu (unless a work-trade has been negotiated under special circumstances).
+As of 2020, monthly rent is $200/person, including all utilities and will be reduced as explained here.

-The initial quotas of the founders will first go to pay for the land then towards the costs of establishing the legal entity which will ensure the future of the Community.
-A common fund will also be maintained to cover the initial infrastructure projects.
-Percentages will be established for each.
+Half of the initial quotas of the founders will go to repaying the land and half will be used for infrastructure and towards the cost of establishing the legal entity which will ensure the future of the Community.

 Other investments can be designated for the land fund or for the common infrastructure project fund.
-Some examples of infrastructure that are needed include: a bridge to cross the stream, and water and electric systems.
-Also included in this category is the development of the detailed plan of the Finca with its respective topography and indicating the type of vegetation, soils, superficial water, etc. The founder of this initiative may continue to invest in some of these elements, which may increase the initial share value or change where initial share investments are deposited (land fund versus common infrastructure fund, for instance).
+Some examples of infrastructure that are needed include water and electric systems.
+Also included in this category is the development of the detailed plan of the Finca with its respective topography and indicating the type of vegetation, soils, superficial water, etc. The founder may continue to invest in some of these elements, which may increase the initial share value or change where initial share investments are deposited (land fund versus common infrastructure fund, for instance).

 Some examples of project costs follow (but note that even small donations of $10-100 for example are very useful & welcome as we could put them towards funds for any of these or other projects):

-there are many young people who would greatly benefit from doing one of the practical integral permaculture design internships but can’t afford the costs.
+there are many young people who would greatly benefit from doing a practical integral permaculture design internship but can’t afford the cost.
 We would love to offer some scholarships to cover partial or full costs for such people.
 The volunteers/interns can then be matched up with donors to keep them in touch personally with their progress, if the donor wishes.
-A full scholarship (course, transport, 2 month residency + materials to build whatever project they choose) for one intern is between $2500-$3000.
+A full scholarship (course, transport, 3 month residency + materials to build whatever project they choose) for one intern is between $2500-$3000.